 Fancy some cookie decorating?
 How about a drum lesson?
 Or getting your face painted?
 All of these and tons more are free every single day at Disney World Resorts.
 You do NOT have to be a resort guest to participate!
 Just take a look at the Monthly Recreation Guides for each resort and you’ll never be without something free to do.

 In addition to the scheduled activities, it’s fun to just visit each resort as Disney excels at immersing you in a location and a feeling.
 From the scent of the Grand Floridian- which I’m sure is Crabtree and Evelyn’s Spring Rain- to the creek running through the Wilderness Lodge, you can spend your entire vacation appreciating the Disney resort details.

 My favorite resort for activities is the Animal Kingdom Lodge.
 In the space of three hours recently my daughter and I played a recycling game, decorated giraffe and elephant cookies, learned how to say “elephant” in Swahili (“tembo”), played bingo and caught some zebras taking a nap.
 Total cost?
 Zero!
 (Check out these 4 Disney hotels that are always worth a visit.)

-OK, this one does require you to purchase a meal, but if you dine at any full service restaurant at The Dolphin resort, your kid will get a free visit to Camp Dolphin.
+OK, this one does require you to purchase a meal, but if you dine at any full service restaurant at The Dolphin Resort, your kid will get a free visit to Camp Dolphin.
 Choose from Shula’s Steak House, Todd English’s bluezoo or Il Mulino New York Trattoria.
 Your kids have to be aged 4-12 and you must reserve both the meal and camp in advance.
 They’ll even feed your kid hot dogs or nuggets for free while you dine with other grownups in peace.